Streamlining Project Documentation to Enhance Information Usability

 My scrum team had been creating project documentation with very little guidance.
-This resulted in inconsistent page structure and content organization, making it difficult and time consuming to find information.
+This resulted in inconsistent page structure and content organization, making it difficult and time-consuming to find information.

 My Role